tomastuser/github-repository-search/README.md

 # jsts-interview-project

-Interview project for Inqool using React, Typescript and Javascript.
+Interview project using React and Typescript.